edsondaniel8-source/Link-AMZAPP/replit.md

 - Map restriction: Limited to Mozambique territory only with Portuguese labels
 - Features:
   - "Deal of the Day" promotional offers combining rides and accommodations
-  - Restaurant/meal stops with advance ordering and chat capabilities
   - Pre-booking chat system between users, drivers, and hosts
-  - Comprehensive user rating system for drivers, hosts, and restaurants
+  - Comprehensive user rating system for drivers and hosts
+  - Event management with ticket booking and QR codes
   - Seat selection for rides with available seat display
   - Multi-person booking capability for accommodations
   - Integrated payment system with 10% platform fee for all transactions
   - Logo updated to "Link-A" (removed "Mz") with larger size
   - Date-only selection for ride searches (time shown only in driver offers)
+  - Mobile-optimized responsive design

 ## System Architecture